Responsibilities of landholders

 Landholders must maintain the land in good condition, for example by implementing good land management practices and preventing land degradation and contamination.

-Tree clearing is not permitted unless a tree clearing permit has been issued by the Department of Natural Resources, Mines and Energy.
+Tree clearing is not permitted unless a tree clearing permit has been issued by the Department of Resources.

 Quarry material, forest, mineral and petroleum products